**The article below is simply a transcription from the video above. Check out our video on the Top Canadian Stocks To Buy In July on Youtube**

 So far, so good.
 Ever since touching lows in mid-March, the TSX Index has rebounded quite nicely.
 In fact, it ended June up 1.83%.

 This marks the third consecutive month that the TSX has posted positive gains.
 It’s off to another good start in July, and it seems that there is no stopping the markets.
+If you’ve just learned how to buy stocks and have gotten into the market, you’re loving life right now.

 Unfortunately, we believe this is a little bit too optimistic.
 The reality is, the second quarter results are still yet to come, and we do believe that these will be much worse than last quarter.
 They will present the first brunt of the full effects of COVID-19 mitigation efforts.